osrf/gazebo_tutorials/building_editor/tutorial.md

     [[file:files/import_step_1.png|800px]]

-1. Step 1: To make sure the walls you trace over the image come up in the correct scale, you must set the image's resolution in pixels per meter (`px/m`).
+1. Step 2: To make sure the walls you trace over the image come up in the correct scale, you must set the image's resolution in pixels per meter (`px/m`).
 There are two ways of setting the resolution:

     a.
 If you know your image's resolution, you can directly input the resolution on the dialog and click `Ok`.

     b.
+If you don't know the resolution, but you know the real-world distance of two points in the image, you can:
+        1. Click on the first point.
+As you move the mouse, an orange line will appear as shown below.
+        2. Click on the second point to complete the line.
-If you don't know the resolution, but you know the real-world distance of two points in the image, you can click on the two points to draw a line on the image and input the line's length in meters on the dialog.
-The resolution will be automatically calculated for you based on the line you drew (as an example, see the orange line of 7.5 m below).
-You can then click `Ok`.
+        3. The default length is 1 m.
+If the real-world distance of your line is different than that, type it in on the dialog.
+In the example below, it is 7,5 m.
+The resolution will be automatically calculated for you based on the line you drew.
+        4. You can then click `Ok`.

     [[file:files/import_step_2.png|800px]]

 1. The image will appear on the 2D View properly scaled.

-> Tip: You can add a floor plan for each level on your building once you've added more levels, by repeating the same process for each level.
+> **Tip:** You can add a floor plan for each level on your building once you've added more levels, by repeating the same process for each level.

 # Add features